Last Updated on January 15, 2026

 Steps to Protect Yourself

 When safety measures aren't followed, accidents become more likely.
 For example, falls account for over one-third of construction deaths in 2021.
-If you notice safety problems, protect yourself by:
+If you notice safety problems, protect yourself by documenting violations with photos or videos when safe to do so, reporting issues to supervisors in writing, keeping copies of all safety-related communications, and filing complaints with OSHA if necessary.

 Remember, New York law protects you from retaliation for reporting safety violations.
 This documentation strengthens your position if you need to file a claim later.